-IBM Aptiva PCs have a built-in external serial port already installed in the computer.
+IBM Aptiva PCs have a built-in external serial port already installed on the system board.
 The connector for this port is located at the back of your computer.
 This port can be used to connect a serial mouse, serial printer, or other serial device and to transfer data between computers.

-This table shows the addresses and interrupts supported by the built-in serial port.
+Table 13 shows the addresses and interrupts supported by the built-in serial port.